Last updated: May 4, 2026

 Do I need a license to start a cleaning business in Idaho?

-There is no state-level cleaning or janitorial license in Idaho.
-You do not need any occupational license from a state agency.
+There is no state-level cleaning or janitorial occupational license in Idaho.
+You do not need to pass a state exam or register with any Idaho state agency to offer cleaning services.
 However, you should check with your local city and county about business licensing requirements, which vary by jurisdiction.
-Many major Idaho cities do not require a business license for residential cleaning, but some do.
+Many of Idaho’s larger cities require a local business license even for home-based service businesses.

 Do Idaho cleaning businesses need to collect sales tax?